samiralam/rules-compendium/docs/phb/6-equipment/index.md

 Armor
 -----

-The Armor table lists the game’s main armor.
+The Armor table lists the game's main armor.
 The table includes the cost and weight of armor, as well as the following details:

 **Category.** Every type of armor falls into a category: Light, Medium, or Heavy.
 The category determines how long it takes to don or doff the armor (as shown in the table).

-**Armor Class (AC).** The table’s Armor Class column tells you what your base AC is when you wear a type of armor.
+**Armor Class (AC).** The table's Armor Class column tells you what your base AC is when you wear a type of armor.
 For example, if you wear Leather Armor, your base AC is 11 plus your Dexterity modifier, whereas your AC is 16 in Chain Mail.

-**Strength.** If the table shows a Strength score in the Strength column for an armor type, that armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+**Strength.** If the table shows a Strength score in the Strength column for an armor type, that armor reduces the wearer's speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

 **Stealth.** If the table shows "Disadvantage" in the Stealth column for an armor type, the wearer has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) checks.